Split-Community/split_support_tools/python_admin_api_tool/README.md

 ## Usage:

 - The menu is straight forward with the options.
-There are 3 choices: Search, Export, and Operations.
+There are 4 choices: Search, List, Export, and Operations.

 - The Search options are: